anshigupta15/RTLWorshop/README.md

 # Contents

- + Day-1-Introduction to RTL Design And Synthesis
+ + Introduction to RTL Design And Synthesis

- + Day-2 Hierarchical Vs Flat Synthesis and Efficient Flip-Flop Coding Styles
+ + Hierarchical Vs Flat Synthesis and Efficient Flip-Flop Coding Styles

- + Day-3 Introduction To Ligic Optimization
+ + Introduction To Ligic Optimization

- + Day-4 GLS, Blocking vs Non-blocking and Synthesis Simulation Mismatch
+ + GLS, Blocking vs Non-blocking and Synthesis Simulation Mismatch

- + Day-5 If, Case, For Loop and for generate
+ + If, Case, For Loop and for generate

-# Day-1
+# Introduction to RTL Design And Synthesis

 RTL Design- register-transfer level (RTL) is a design abstraction which models a synchronous digital circuit in terms of the flow of digital signals (data) between hardware registers, and the logical operations performed on those signals.